 and catch on my finely-spun silken thread.

 I hope it’s a fruit-fly.
 A tasty dessert

 My venom glands ache with the hope of release

 to con-vert my prey to a liquid meal.

-The sentiments portrayed at the beginning of each poem in this section were derived from Environmental Education for the Tropics by Dr Hilary Whitehouse, as set out in the James Cook University’s 4th year student-teacher internal website module.
+Sentiments addressed at the beginning of each poem were inspired by Environmental Education For The Tropics by A/Professor Hilary Whitehouse, which is a James Cook University’s 4th year pre-service teacher module.